brianwalborn/home-lab/raspberry-pi/internet-gateway.md

 Much like the instructions for [assigning a static IP](./static-ip-address.md), we'll use `netplan` to assign name servers to our worker node.

+1. First, install the `avahi-daemon`.
+This will allow us to connect to the worker nodes via their hostname (i.e. `ssh two.local`), which will save us from checking DHCP leases for IP addresses every time the worker nodes reboot and get assigned a new IP address.
+For more info on the daemon, check [this](https://linux.die.net/man/8/avahi-daemon) out.
+    ```
+    me@two:~$ sudo apt install avahi-daemon
+    ```
-1. Create a `netplan` file that will assign the `eth0` interface some nameservers to query
+2. Create a `netplan` file that will assign the `eth0` interface some nameservers to query
     ```
     me@two:~$ sudo vi /etc/netplan/80-dns-servers.yaml
     network: